 I was born in up the hill down the holla, Ballacolla.
 I lived there most of my life, except for my three day all-inclusive holiday to R32 F796.
 I was christened Keith Paul Orr by my Parents Christine and David Orr, however, most people called me Tractor due to my love of them since I was a young lad.
 If you didn’t find me in a Tractor, I was tinkering away at one.
 I think my love of vehicles started with my Father David.
 He was an Army man and drove many different types of Army vehicles, my favourite being the big green trucks.
 I remember him taking me for spins in them, with me sitting on his lap steering the wheel and it was love at first drive.
 Over the years my passion for them grew, so much so that even my close friends ended up with nicknames from my obsession.
 My good friend Simon became known as Trailer.
 Together we were known as Tractor and Trailer as you would never see one without the other.
-School was never my favourite place, most of my time there was spent in the corridors playing with my beloved pink toy truck (the one my sister accidentally misplaced into my care).
+School was never my favourite place, I preferred to spend my time playing with my beloved pink toy truck (the one my sister accidentally misplaced into my care).

 There was nothing I couldn’t take apart, from washing machines to bikes, and car engines, etc. The hard part was figuring out how to put it all back together before the mother caught me.
 I just loved to figure out how things worked.
 I had many friends growing up, some closer than others and there was no place in Ireland I couldn’t go that someone didn’t know me.
 I was always up for a laugh and a bit of craic.
 I loved to call around to as many of them as I could to share stories and get up to weekly mischievousness.
-I am sure Duxie, Hoolie, Fawlty, Simon, Magoo, and Caroline could tell you some that would make you blush and I hope that they do.
+I am sure Duxie, Hoolie, Simon, Magoo, and Caroline could tell you some that would make you blush and I hope that they do.

 I was always a Mammy’s boy even though I was a big strong man just shy of 6ft, she was the only one whom I both loved and was terrified of.
 (Think of a Chihuahua small but vicious).
 Even though she teased me with her fun-loving personality, I always knew she always had my back.
 It broke my heart when she passed away and not too long after I also lost my dear friend Brian.
 Out of terrible loss though always comes some happiness.
 I met Joanne and together we had our beautiful son Brian whom I named after my dear friend.
 Our life together was happy and I vowed with all my heart to do the best any father can do for his son and to take care of them both.